adriansahlman/marsh/README.md

     Arguments:
         a: An integer argument.
-        b: A floating point argument.
+        b: A floating point value or a sequence of ints.
         c: A dictionary with string keys and bool values.
 If this was python 3.8 we would instead use typing.Dict[str, bool] as